-This Policy should be read in conjunction with other information and policies; Keeping Children Safe in Education 2020, Acceptable Use Policy, Anti-bullying Policy and Hate Crime, Inclusion Policy, Internet Safety Policy and Working Together to Safeguard Children 2018.
+This Policy should be read in conjunction with other information and policies; Keeping Children Safe in Education 2021, Acceptable Use Policy, Anti-bullying Policy and Hate Crime, Inclusion Policy, Internet Safety Policy and Working Together to Safeguard Children 2018.

 Statement of Intent

-Good behaviour and positive reinforcement provide the basis for the establishment of a secure, caring and happy environment; where everyone feels valued and respected, enabling them to learn effectively and develop as responsible and considerate members of the community.
+Good behaviour and positive reinforcement provide the basis for the establishment of a secure, caring and happy environment; where everyone feels valued and respected, enabling them to learn effectively and develop as responsible, considerate members of the community and have positive relationships with others.